kite-sdk/kite/NOTES.md

 We _must_ allow schema evolution of datasets.
 The question is what kind of changes we permit, and how schema changes are applied.

+*Generic Methods vs. Classes*

+In a few places, I've used generic methods rather than classes/interfaces.
+This is because the best API is still unclear to me.
+Further, since we're working with strongly typed data in a strongly typed language, our use of generics is going to be important.
+Here's a brief tour of the issue.

+DatasetRepository takes a type param of DS extends Dataset so concrete implementations can specify concrete instances of Dataset with implementation- specific methods.
+Dataset is a factory for readers and writers, both of which must produce or accept types that depend on the supplied Schema.
+Today, this winds up looking like the following.

+    HDFSDatasetRepository repo = new HDFSDatasetRepository(
+      fileSystem, new Path(...)
+    );

+    HDFSDataset data = repo.create("events", eventSchema);

+    HDFSDatasetWriter<Event> writer = data.getWriter();

+    writer.write(new Event(...));

+Note hat HDFSDataset doesn't take a type param.
+Instead, getWriter() is defined as a template method (<E> DatasetWriter<E> getWriter()).
+In this specific example, it's obvious that the user knows the proper type parameter and could easily supply it in the definition.
+However, in the case of an existing dataset, this is less clear.

+    // If HDFSDataset has a type, it could only be <?>.
+    HDFSDataset data = repo.get("events");

+Once we have a handle to HDFSDataset, we could provide a method that tells us what type should be expected.
+Of course, this doesn't help later definitions.

+    // I don't know what type to use and reflection can't help due to erasure.
+    HDFSDatasetWriter<?> writer = data.getWriter();

+It seems like the only thing to do is be JDBC-ish in our treatment.
+That is, if the developer knows the table (dataset), they must have some idea how to access and manipulate it.
+Of course, that's not 100% true since JDBC supports introspective operations.
+The user does have the Schema, thought, so they could do something similar.
+Maybe we should do it for them?